Is Dollar General Corporation (DG) a Keeper?

-Dollar General Corporation (NYSE:DG) went down by -2.23% from its latest closing price compared to the recent 1-year high of $239.35.
-The company’s stock price has collected -2.85% of loss in the last five trading sessions.
-Press Release reported on 09/27/21 that Dollar General Announces Planned Expansion to 47(th) State
+Dollar General Corporation (NYSE:DG) went up by 1.79% from its latest closing price compared to the recent 1-year high of $239.35.
+The company’s stock price has collected -0.62% of loss in the last five trading sessions.
+Press Release reported on 10/05/21 that Dollar General and the Dollar General Literacy Foundation Give $4.5 Million to Support Youth Literacy

 Is It Worth Investing in Dollar General Corporation (NYSE :DG) Right Now?